yapweijun1996/Mac-OS-Disk-Cleaner-by-Node-JS/README.md

 3. The UI auto-detects the backend and can perform scans directly.

-4. Load a scan report JSON, filter/select items, export a cleanup plan, then apply via CLI or UI.
+4. Load a scan report JSON, filter/select items, then either Export CSV or use Copy Apply Command.
+Apply via CLI or UI.

 ### Serve Mode (Combined)